 FIRST CHANGE

-5.6.3 ANBR-based metrics reporting
+5.6.3 RRC signalling-based metrics reporting

-These procedures shall be used by the Media Session Handler to control metrics reporting when such reporting is configured by the OAM via the 5G control channel.
+These procedures shall be used by the Media Session Handler to control metrics reporting when such reporting is configured by the OAM via the 5G control plane, i.e. by means of RRC signalling between the UE modem and the RAN.

-The Media Session Handler shall subscribe to metrics configurations from the OAM according to clause L.1 of TS 26.247 [26247].
-This configuration may also include virtual reality metrics as specified in clause 9.3 of TS 26.118 [26118].
-When a metrics configuration is received, the Media Session Handler shall store this configuration and use it for all subsequent streaming sessions.
+As described in clause L.1 of TS 26.247 [26247], the metrics configuration is delivered to the UE via RRC signalling as a container from the OAM via RAN and the Media Session Handler shall obtain its metrics configuration using the AT Command +CAPPLEVMC or +CAPPLEVMCNR.
+This configuration may also include Virtual Reality metrics as specified in clause 9.3 of TS 26.118 [26118].
+When a metrics configuration is received, the Media Session Handler shall store this configuration and use it for all subsequent media delivery sessions.

 When a media delivery session is started the Media Session Handler shall determine whether metrics from this session shall be reported.
-The determination shall be based on the sample percentage and streaming source filter specified in the stored metrics configuration, according to annex F of TS 26.247 [26247].
+The determination shall be based on the sample percentage, slice scope and streaming source filter specified in the stored metrics configuration, according to clause 10.5 of TS 26.247 [26247].

 If metrics are to be reported for the session, the Media Session Handler shall request the Media Access Function to create a metrics collection job.
 The Media Access Function shall return a reference to the created job, which the Media Session Handler shall use in all subsequent actions related to this job.